 Tired of curling cans of beans on a yoga mat in your apartment?
-While Orangetheory’s free online At Home™ workouts will continue for those who are not able to return to the studio just yet, more than 100 locations across Canada are already welcoming members back.
+While Orangetheory’s free online At Home™ workouts will continue for those who are not able to return to the studio just yet, more than 900 locations are already welcoming members back.

 To ensure a healthy return, Orangetheory has reduced class capacity, modified class scheduling to allow for disinfecting protocols, and provided staff with personal protective equipment.